oomorijosh/oomorijosh.github.io/projects/polynomial-function-solution.md

 <img class="img-fluid" src="../img/project-polynomial-function-solution/PolynomialFunctionSolution.png">

-This program was coded when I first started learning C. It is a rudementry program that finds the root(s) of a polynomial function.
+This program was coded when I first started learning C. It is a rudimentary program that finds the root(s) of a polynomial function.
 It was my first ever coding project and it shows.
-I feel if I were to code this now, it would be more clean and consise with more comments explaining steps and processes.
-After revisiting this code that I made when I first started learning, there has been a massive improvemnent in my overall capability to code.
+I feel if I were to code this now, it would be more clean and concise with more comments explaining steps and processes.
+After revisiting this code that I made when I first started learning, there has been a massive improvement in my overall capability to code.

 The code is listed below: